You're logged in as |

 A student wishing to propose a project should proceed as follows:

-- An honors candidate must secure a faculty advisor and a second reader to serve as an honors committee during the third to last (typically sixth) semester.
-A declaration of intent (Brown login required), consisting of a brief description of the proposed honors project and the names of the committee members, must be submitted to the Director of Undergraduate Studies by the last day of reading period in the third to last semester.
+3. declaration of intent (Brown login required), consisting of a brief description of the proposed honors project, the names of the committee members, and necessary qualifying materials for review, must be submitted to the Director of Undergraduate Studies by the last day of reading period in the third to last semester.
+The materials for review are: